Program_Early Learning and Child Care Diploma

 Work-integrated Learning

-Experiential learning is important in this field.
-Over the course of your program, you’ll complete four practicums in early learning and child care settings that will help you connect the program theory to real-world situations.
+Experiential learning is important in this field as is connecting theory to practice.
+You will complete two practicums each program year in early learning and child care settings that will help you connect the program theory to real-world situations.

 Delivery Option for Working Professionals